awaescher/OllamaSharp/docs/getting-started.md

 Model pulled successfully.
 ```

-## Getting Serenaded by Llamas
+## Taking to a model

-Once you have a model, you can start conversing wih Ollama.
-The following code
-snippet demonstrates how to connect to an Ollama server, load a model, and start
+After obtaining a model, you can begin interacting with Ollama.
+The following code snippet demonstrates how to connect to an Ollama server, load a model, and initiate a conversation:
-a conversation.

 ```csharp
 using OllamaSharp;